There are many very fine museums in Zagreb – so much so, that we’ve decided to give them their own page. Read on below for some of our top picks.

 Website: www.otk-ferdinandbudicki.hr

-The first car museum in Croatia (only opened in 2013), this has an exhibition of vintage cars, motorcycles and bikes detailing 115 years of motor history in Croatia.
-There is also photography and documentary film exhibits, memorabilia and more.
+The first car museum in Croatia (it only opened in 2013), this museum has an exhibition of vintage cars, motorcycles and bikes detailing 115 years of motor history in Croatia.
+There are also photography and documentary film exhibits, memorabilia and more.

 Image of War Museum